The Gold Coast Suns have made little to no progress since joining the Australian Football League in 2011.

 After signing the game’s best player, Gary Ablett Jr, there was hope that the expansion team would be able to capture some of the growing Queensland market and deliver on the field.

 To date, the club has failed on both fronts.
 A large majority of its young and senior talent has departed the club, which has sacked two coaches in seven years.

-Worst of all, Ablett – the club’s first captain and the best player of the last two decades – has returned to Geelong to finish his glorious career.
+Worst of all, Ablett – the club’s first captain and the best player of the last two decades – left at the end of the 2017 season and returned to Geelong to finish his glorious career.

 Is there any hope on the horizon for the Suns?
 Let’s take a look at where we can find value in this year’s AFL betting markets.

 About the Gold Coast Suns